*Misuse of Social Media, Families and Society Suffering from Various Problems!*

 4. Solving doubts through dialogue:

 Young people who are in doubt about religion should be engaged in dialogue instead of being criticized, and their confusions should be answered with respect.
 The evil of apostasy through social media has become a serious challenge, which can only be countered if we guide the young generation with knowledge, wisdom, tolerance, and the correct teachings of religion.
-We have to present the truth in a constructive way, not just criticize.
-Through positive use of social media and a systematic plan of action, society and the community can be protected from increasing distances and discord and disunity.
+We have to present the truth in a constructive way, not just criticism.
+Through the positive use of social media and a systematic plan of action, society and the community can be protected from increasing distances and differences and disunity.

 sarfarazahmedqasmi@gmail.com